-The Company has no significant long-term liabilities.
+The Company has no significant long-term liabilities other than reclamation obligations.
 All other contractually obligated cash flows are payable within the next fiscal year.
 Refer to Note 16 for details of the Company's flow-through commitments.

 Classification of Financial Instruments